nstack-io/docs/docs/App-open.md

 # App open explained

-NStack's have a feature called App open, which enable apps to pull info from several features in one API request
+NStack has a feature called App open, which enable apps to pull info from several features in one API request

  - Localize
  - Version control